danstarns/neo-push/README.md

 { operations: ["read"], allow: "*" }
 ```

-Here is stating that all users even unauthenticated can read a user for example showing the author of a post.
+Here is stating that all users even unauthenticated can read a user, for example showing the author of a post.

 #### create

 ```
-{ operations: ["create"], allow: "*" }
+{ operations: ["create"], isAuthenticated: false }
 ```

-Here is stating that all users even unauthenticated can create a User for example signing up.
+Here is stating that all unauthenticated can create a user, for example signing up.

 #### connect